grossdan-swimm/calendar-popup/README.md

 # Calendar Popup Reminder

 This program checks your Google Calendar for upcoming events in the next 10 minutes, and pops up a reminder window on macOS.
 It is designed to be run automatically every few minutes (5 by default) using cron.
+Note: works best for non all-day events.

+Todo:
+- for all-day events support dismissing the event, so there is no new pop up generated every couple of min throughout the day.

 ---